 The live footage of the events that took place after Paret’s collapse provides far more damning evidence of human cruelty and callousness.
 In a moment of blood-curdling irony, with Paret on the mat slowly dying, Griffith is interviewed at ring centre.
 The interviewer asks “to replay the knockout in slow-motion videotape,” and as we watch Griffith pounding Paret’s head with inside uppercuts of pin-point accuracy, the interviewer quips, “That’s beautiful camera work, isn’t it?”
 Someone off-camera shouts, “Terrific!”
 I imagine it would have been even more “terrific” if chunks of Paret’s “pumpkin” had pelted the audience, spraying from his temples in flakes and strings.

 The fallout from Paret’s televised death, after being replayed day and night for weeks, included sponsors pulling ads from Friday Night Fights.
-Then boxing was banned from television for more than a decade, which brings us to a second bone-chilling irony: the reason Paret was so popular among matchmakers and sponsors was because he could take a beating for ten rounds without getting knocked out, securing nine rounds of commercials before viewers tuned out.
+Then boxing was banned from television for more than a decade, which brings us to a second bone-chilling irony: the reason Paret was so popular among matchmakers and sponsors was because he could take a beating for ten rounds without getting knocked out, securing nine rounds of commercials before viewers changed the channel.

-But with his death, boxing became a scapegoat for Americans’ collective guilt over its violent spirit and history.
+But with Paret’s death, boxing became a scapegoat for Americans’ collective guilt over its violent spirit and history.
 Who would admit to the frisson they felt at watching a man die on live television?
-Paret’s death aroused an orgy of hypocrisy and, in Clancy’s cutting phrase, “an occasion for one of these epidemics of piety.”
-Besides, the heyday of boxing is long gone, the sport enduring a slow, inexorable decline, surmounted by even more violent sports, like Mixed Martial Arts, where fans can watch a heel-kick shatter an orbital bone, the eyeball swinging from its socket like a clapper.
+The tragic spectacle and its aftermath aroused an orgy of hypocrisy and, in Clancy’s cutting phrase, “an occasion for one of these epidemics of piety.”
+Besides, the heyday of boxing is long gone, the sport enduring a slow decline, surmounted by even more violent sports, like mixed martial arts, where watchers can fantasize about a heel-kick shattering an orbital bone, the eyeball swinging from its socket like a clapper.